catalystneuro/distributed-coding-matnwb/README.md

  * Convert Neuropixel electrophysiology data.
 Aim to build a function that can be applied generally to Neuropixel datasets that have a similar form.
  * Develop custom experiment-specific conversion code for behavioral data such as wheel position and lick times, and visual stimulation times.

-INCF/Mathworks Summer Of Code project.
+INCF/Mathworks for Neuroscience summer project.